sodafoundation/architecture-analysis/Pool_Properties_Design.md

 	// The enumeration literal specifies the time after a disaster that the
 	// client shall regain conformant service level access to the primary
 	// store.
 The possible values of this property could be:
+	// * OnlineActive: Active access to synchronous replicas.
-	// * Immediate: Access to synchronous replicas shall be instantaneous.
+	// * OnlinePassive: Passive access to replicas via the same front-end
+	//   interconnect.
-	// * Nearline: Access to a replica shall be consistent with switching access
-	//   to a different path through a different front-end interconnection
+	// * Nearline: Access to replica via a different front-end interconnect.
+A
-	//   infrastructure.
-Some inconsistency may occur.
-A restore step may be
-	//   required before recovery can commence.
+	//   restore step is required before recovery can commence.
-	// * Offline: Access to a replica may take a significant amount of time.
-	//   No direct connection to the replica is assumed.
-Some inconsistency loss
+	// * Offline: No direct connection to the replica. (i.e. To a bunker
-	//   may occur.
-A restore step is likely to be required.
-	// * Online: Access to a synchronous replica shall be consistent with
-	//   switching access to a different path the same front-end interconnect.
-	//   A restore step shall not be required.
+	//   containing backup media.)
 	//
 	// The expectation is that the services required to implement this
 	// capability are part of the advertising system.